Solution | Demand Forecast#

 unknown_period_products_pricing_imputation |

-Once your data has been appropriately ingested, pre-processed, and engineered via the aforementioned Flow zones, we can begin to extract what features will be used to train our model.
+Once your data has been appropriately ingested, pre-processed, and engineered via the aforementioned Flow zones, you can begin to extract what features will be used to train the model.

-Several Flow zones are used to take the prepared data and train a demand forecast model.
+Several Flow zones take the prepared data and train a demand forecast model.

 Flow zone |